-For more information about Drink In Life Book Club please read the Book Club page.
+For more information about Drink In Life Books please read the Books page.

 “Our Friday night book club became a refuge to us, a private freedom to feel the world growing darker all around you but need only a candle to see new worlds unfold.” –The Guernsey Literary and Potato Peel Pie Society

 There are times when you read a book that just makes you smile and that’s completely the case with The Guernsey Literary and Potato Peel Pie Society.
 Also, what better way to start off a book club than to choose a story about a writer bonding with the residents of Guernsey as she learns about the book club they formed during the WWII German occupation.
 It’s a lovely story about how books can serve as a bond and can bring comfort even in the darkest of times.

 “None of us had any experience of literary societies, so we made our own rules: we took turns to speak about the books we’d read.
 At the start, we tried to be calm and objective, but that soon fell away, and the purpose of the speakers was to goad the listeners into wanting to read the book themselves.
 Once two members had read the same book, they could argue, which was our great delight.
 We read books, talked books, argued over books, and became dearer and dearer to one another.” -The Guernsey Literary and Potato Peel Pie Society